We’re changing things.

 We believe in an agricultural model dedicated to the best-possible foodstuffs.
-In farmers who, like us, are pursuing the finest possible taste in what they produce.
+In producers who, like us, are pursuing the finest possible taste in what they produce.
 Who challenge us to understand the essential nature of their product.
 And who push us to work with products that grow on the land, and in the process to become better and more creative chefs.

 We value local communities.
 It is not about geographic proximity, but rather emotional closeness, direct dialog and respectful collaboration between people, producers and sellers all working toward that same goal of better food.